Xiaomi Celebrates 100 Years Of Disney, Hennessy Hits Sneaker Con Guangzhou: China Collabs Of the Week

 Furthermore, To Summer’s presence on Xiaohongshu, known for its younger audience demographic, is more extensive than on Weibo.
 Therefore, this collaboration will enable Shiseido to foster its relationships with younger consumers.

-Hennessy x Huang Yulong
+Hennessy x Huang Yulong#

 Hennessy and Huang Yulong’s exhibition ran at Sneakercon Guangzhou.
 Photo: Weibo

-Date: May 20 and 21
+May 20 and 21

-Product: Sneaker Con 2023 Guangzhou Station “Cheer” exhibition
+Sneaker Con 2023 Guangzhou Station “Cheer” exhibition

-Social context: The event’s official hashtag on Weibo, #sneakercon广州#, has been read 400 million times, attracting 17 million views on the opening day alone, and it’s sparked 74,00 organic posts.
+The event’s official hashtag on Weibo, #sneakercon广州#, has been read 400 million times, attracting 17 million views on the opening day alone, and it’s sparked 74,00 organic posts.
 The artist has just 376 followers on Xiaohongshu, and 1,740 on Instagram.

-Verdict: Presenting at Sneaker Con is an effective way to connect with an audience of sneakerheads and streetwear fans.
+Presenting at Sneaker Con is an effective way to connect with an audience of sneakerheads and streetwear fans.
 Huang is an emerging artist who combines art and hip-hop, making him the ultimate collaborator for a sneaker event.

-A cognac label long synonymous with hip-hop and streetwear culture, Hennessy is capitalizing on its cultural associations by launching collabs with the likes of the NBA, Dior menswear creative director Kim Jones, and rapper A$AP Ferg.
+A cognac label long synonymous with hip-hop and streetwear culture, Hennessy is capitalizing on its cultural associations by launching collabs with the likes of the NBA, Dior menswear creative director Kim Jones, and rapper AAP Ferg.
 Participating in Sneakercon Guangzhou is an innovative way to maintain its connection with street culture, while simultaneously supporting emerging talent in one of its key markets.

 This isn’t the first time Hennessy has worked with a Chinese artist, having released 888 limited edition decanters by Yan Pei-Ming for Lunar New Year in January this year.

-Xiaomi x Disney
+Xiaomi x Disney#

 The Xiaomi x Disney Civi model has not yet been revealed.
 Photo: Xiaomi

-Date: Early June (date TBA)
+Early June (date TBA)

-Product: Limited edition Civi 3
+Limited edition Civi 3

-Social context: Xiaomi boasts 28.46 million fans on Weibo.
+Xiaomi boasts 28.46 million fans on Weibo.
 It’s yet to announce the collaboration via social media platforms.

-Verdict: In celebration of Disney’s 100th anniversary, Chinese consumer electronics giant Xiaomi is releasing a Mickey Mouse mobile phone in collaboration with the entertainment conglomerate.
+In celebration of Disney’s 100th anniversary, Chinese consumer electronics giant Xiaomi is releasing a Mickey Mouse mobile phone in collaboration with the entertainment conglomerate.

 Having previously launched designs with the likes of BMW, Daniel Arsham, Leica Camera, and even Genshin Impact, Xiaomi has implemented a strong collaboration strategy in recent years, and connected to a range of consumer groups.